borozky/sepm-wmoss/README.md

 ## mockups folder
 - Please make sure <u>you are not working on the master branch</u>.
 Create and use another branch.
 - Master branch will always be updated.
-Always pull from master branch using <code>git pull</code>.
+Always pull from master branch using <code>git pull origin master</code>.
 - Talk to another person about which HTML pages they would like to work on.
 - Try not to work on same HTML page with another person.
 - Open mockups folder in Visual Studio Code.